hallambaker/Mathematical-Mesh/Web/Guide/ssh.md

 ````
->device auth Alice /ssh
+>device auth Alice2 /ssh
-ERROR - Object reference not set to an instance of an object.
+ERROR - The feature has not been implemented
 ````

 Once the device has been authorized, the client machine can start using SSH immediately: